 An aggressive version of day trading, scalp trading occurs over a short period of time, often minutes.
-This requires traders to be at their computers all day long, laser focused on charts, and the flow of information.
+This requires traders to be at their computers all day long, laser-focused on charts and the flow of information.
 The goal of the scalp trader is to make small profits over many trades.
-Scalp traders do not hold their positions long and exploit small impulse moves in the market.
+As a result, scalp traders do not hold their positions long and exploit small impulse moves in the market.

 This type of trading allows traders a level of freedom not available to swing traders.
 Scalp traders can jump in and out of the market as they wish, whereas swing traders have to commit to a longer period of time.
 However, this doesn’t mean there is less stress with scalp trading.
 In fact, there is more, as the scalp traders’ trades are much more active and fast reacting to market conditions.

 Minor pivots form more regularly and randomly.
-Look at the picture below.
+For example, look at the picture below.

 Swing trading advantages – As we outlined at the beginning of this article, there are several things that make this trading strategy attractive to traders.
 The set and forget mentality with the potential to make big earnings are both highly appealing.

 For the right trader, forex swing trading can be an efficient and lucrative method with which to move in the market.
-As far as making the decision to pursue this strategy, it’s up to you to weigh the positives and the negatives up against your mental strengths and weaknesses.
-If at the end forex swing trading seems like a good fit, give it a try. but, if not, don’t worry, there are other strategies to pursue.
+As far as making the decision to pursue this strategy, it’s up to you to weigh the positives and the negatives against your mental strengths and weaknesses.
+If, in the end, forex swing trading seems like a good fit, give it a try.
+But, if not, don’t worry.
+There are other strategies to pursue.

 The5%ers let you trade the company’s capital, You get to take 50% of the profit, we cover the losses.
 Get your trading evaluated and become a Forex funded account trader.Get Your Forex Funded Trading Account